hm-lang/core/proposals/intro.md

 ## nested/object types

 You can declare an object type inline with nested fields.
-Objects defined like this are immutable; i.e., their fields are non-reassignable.
+The nested fields defined with `:` are immutable, and `;` are mutable.

 ```
 Vector; (X: dbl, Y: dbl, Z: dbl) = (X: 4, Y: 3, Z: 1.5)
-Vector.X += 4   # COMPILER ERROR, object is immutable
+Vector.X += 4   # COMPILER ERROR, field `X` of object is immutable

 # note however, as defined, Vector is reassignable since it was defined with `;`:
 Vector = (X: 1, Y: 7.2)